PaulJerimy/SecCertRoadmapHTML/README.md

 I am open to restructing this html if a better way is known.
 I am a beginner at best when it comes to HTML and CSS.

-## Known Issues:
-1. Certifications do not line up with frames exactly depending on windows size.
-This is especially noticable on resolutions above 1920x1080.
-2. Some certifications need updated linked and/or exam prices.

 ## Change Log

 ### February 2021: